-The SCR for counterparty default risk amounts to € 449,728 before diversification benefits.
+The SCR for counterparty default risk amounts to € 588 thousand before diversification benefits.

 Concentration within Counterparty Default risk could occur in case relatively high amounts are outstanding with a single counterparty, or if default risks of many counterparties are highly correlated.
 An important measure to avoid concentration within Counterparty Default risk is to diversify and limit exposure to individual issuers.
-Lemonade Insurance N.V. implemented a policy to limit the aggregate exposure to any single counterparty above predefined thresholds.
+Lemonade Insurance N.V. implemented a policy to limit the exposure to any single counterparty.
 Exposures are monitored and any potential violations of exposure limits are reduced if required.
-As a result, no Risk Concentrations within Counterparty Default Risk have been identified as of December 31, 2020.
+As a result, no Risk Concentrations within Counterparty Default Risk have been identified as of December 31, 2022.